Writing Your Will | Read Time 8 Minutes.

-This is where a solicitor will come in handy as they can go over your will and make sure nothing is missed.
-Your solicitor will also be able to help you safeguard your physical will and can also submit your will to The National Will Register, who will be able to locate your will should you need it.
+This is where a lawyer will come in handy as they can go over your will and make sure nothing is missed.
+Your lawyer will also be able to help you safeguard your physical will and can also submit your will to The National Will Register, who will be able to locate your will should you need it.

 Top things to consider (that are often neglected)